 Myers, Hartman Theatre: Music and Theatre Office,

-Taylor Sullivan, Event Scheduler for Giltz & Krinovitz contacts all appropriate campus offices to request services.
+Leak Sweeney, Event Scheduler for Giltz & Krinovitz contacts all appropriate campus offices to request services.
 CAS acts as a one-stop shop for all facets of event-planning and implementation.

 VII.
 FEES AND EXPENSES:

 Rental Fees: The College incurs expenses for every use of facilities and services.
 A reasonable charge will be made to cover costs of such facilities, including utilities, security, janitorial service, facility set up, audiovisual or technical equipment and other necessary expenses.
 Academic, administrative departments, SA-recognized and college-recognized student groups will not be charged facility fees when using college facilities, grounds, or equipment for events corresponding to their mission that serves SUNY Plattsburgh students, faculty, staff, or alumni participants.
 All other events, including those sponsored by college groups or departments for non-college groups, will result in charges for facility use fees and other related expenses.

 Activities exempt from facility rental fees include: Programs, presentations or short courses sponsored by college departments for the express purpose of offering intellectual pursuit, current event information or entertainment to the college and community.
 Examples: Department sponsored presentations free and open to the public; Summer Safari at SUNY children's programs; SAT Review Course.